manips-sai-org/sai2-interfaces/README.md

 ./MainRedisInterfaceExample double_kuka_simviz_control.xml
 ```

 You can interact with the controller, the simulation and even reset the simulation or swap the config file at runtime via the ui interface.
-To run the interface, open a new terminal, go to the sai2-interfaces root folder and launch the python server to serve the automatically generated webui file:
+To run the interface, open a new terminal, go to the sai-interfaces root folder and launch the python server to serve the automatically generated webui file:

 ```
 python3 ui/server.py examples/config_files/webui_generated_file/webui.html